vskosp/vsHandyStorage/README.md

 # Specification
 You can bind your form with local storage in 2 steps:

-1. declare directive <b>vs-local-storage</b>="<b>name</b>" on your form - it creates storage with specified name.
+1. declare <b>vs-local-storage</b> directive on your form - it creates storage with specified name;
-2. bind any form element with created storage through directive <b>vs-link-storage</b> declared on element.
+2. bind any form element with created storage through the <b>vs-link-storage</b> directive declared on element.

 You can also bind several forms with one storage.
 # Installation